Cancellation Clause: Everything You Need to Know

 The seller also has the right to cancel the purchase agreement if the buyer fails to close escrow on time.
 The buyer must be provided with a Demand to Close Escrow letter before providing notice of the cancellation.
 Though, even if the buyer does not meet the demand for escrow, the agreement is not automatically canceled without an officially written cancellation as well as a deposit release.

 If you need help with a cancellation clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.